Here’s some useful information about A Levels to help you make up your mind:

-On a BTEC, you’ll take a practical approach to learning and will have the opportunity to focus on real-world, work-related scenarios.
+We also offer a range of specialist certificates and diplomas for those students who might prefer a more vocational, work-related programme alongside some A-level choices.
+These A-Level equivalent qualifications enable you to take a practical approach to learning and give you the opportunity to focus on real-world scenarios.
 The way you are assessed will centre more on coursework and practical projects than on traditional exams.

 Full Time Courses Part Time Courses